shivamgarg19/RoadsUntaken/README.md

 Roads Untaken
 ======================

+Roads Untaken is Android app made for 24 hours Think-O-Hack Hackathon at IIITDM Jabalpur.

+This was the runner up entry.

 Roads Untaken allows explorers to find and share less-known places around the world!
 Found an interesting place while travelling which you'd want to share ?
 Pull out your phone and post it!